merhawi2010/mer/README.md

                 }
               }

-4.	the number of sliding pizzas were reduced from 200 to 27
+4. The number of sliding pizzas were reduced from 200 to 27